 Hooked on Books

-Go to the Library or a Bookstore
+Go to a Bookstore

 Read together and ask questions about the story to ensure your child understands what she or he is reading.